RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 3. Recent Developments in Digital Payments

-3. Public Finance and Government Policy
+3. Public Finance and Government Economic Policies

 1. Inflation